 In 1970, the CAA established standards to protect the general public from hazardous air pollutants that may lead to death or an increase in irreversible or incapacitating illnesses.
-The NESHAPs program was established in 1977 and the governing regulations were updated significantly in 1990.
-EPA developed NESHAPs to limit the emission of 189 toxic air pollutants.
+The NE-SHAPs program was established in 1977 and the governing regulations were updated significantly in 1990.
+EPA developed NESHAPs to limit the emission of air pollutants and since 1990, EPA has modified the list through rulemaking to include 187 hazardous air pollutants.
 The program includes a list of regulated contaminants, a schedule for implementing control requirements, aggressive technology-based emission standards, industry-specific requirements, special permitting provisions, and a program to address accidental releases.
 The following subsections describe BNL's compliance with NESHAPs regulations.